-South Maui and West Maui are two of the most popular visitor destinations on Maui with a ton of activities and accommodations geared towards visitor.
-While both are similar in some aspects, they also share several key differences.
+South Maui and West Maui are two of the most popular visitor destinations on Maui with a ton of activities and accommodations geared towards visitors.
+While both are similar in some aspects, they also have several key differences.

 The South Maui region is favored by locals and visitors for its access to some of Maui’s best beaches, dining options, and sumptuous views.
 The area covers approximately 37.6 square miles and includes the areas of Maalaea (to a degree), Kihei, Maui Meadows, Wailea, and Makena.